yossi55/js-test/README.md

 Please clearly comment your code as we can understand what you are trying to do at each step of the script.

 When done, do not commit on another repo/fork.
-Zip your file and send it back to us.
+Zip your files, including the whole project, and send it back to us.

 You should be able to finish the test after 1 hour.
 If you are really good, it will take you 15 minutes.